Shellsport F5000 Championship round

 Individual sources for this event

-Practice times below the first six were not given in Autosport or Motoring News and have been filled in by Autoweek.
+Practice times below the first six were not given in Autosport or Motoring News and have been filled in from Autoweek.
 Autoweek also gave the full grid, revealing that Twaites and Hoffman ran in practice, and more detailed results including Hoffman's DNS and Twaites' retirement.